From Words to Proverbs: Evaluating LLMs Linguistic and Cultural Competence in Saudi Dialects with Absher: Introduction

 \section{Introduction}

-Recent breakthroughs in the area of language processing have shown that contemporary computational models can perform a variety of tasks, including text production, question answering, and translation between languages \citep{Brown2020, OpenAI2023}.
-Most of the models, though, have been developed with a prevailing focus on English and Modern Standard Arabic (MSA), limiting their performance in domains with linguistic and cultural diversity, such as Saudi Arabia.
-These systems tend to find it difficult to interpret expressions related to local identity like idiomatic expressions, cultural practices, and dialectal tones that are underrepresented in the data used to train them \citep{Baly2023, Elmadany2023}.
+Recent breakthroughs in the area of language processing have shown that contemporary computational models can perform a variety of tasks, including text production, question answering, and machine translation \citep{Brown2020, OpenAI2023}.
+These powerful computational models are becoming indispensable tools across various sectors, from education and healthcare to public services and entertainment.
+However, a critical challenge remains: the vast majority of these models, along with their foundational training data and evaluation benchmarks, are developed with a prevailing focus on high-resource languages like English or, within the Arabic-speaking world, Modern Standard Arabic (MSA).
+This limits their performance and applicability in domains characterized by significant linguistic and cultural diversity, particularly those with rich regional dialects \citep{Baly2023, alwajih2025palm}.
+Language is inherently cultural; its full comprehension demands reasoning beyond literal meaning to grasp social implications and regional specificities.

-Saudi Arabia, as depicted in Figure \ref{fig:image_label}, have a unique and rich linguistic landscape characterized by a significant variety of regional dialects.
-These include Central, Western, Southern, Eastern, and Northern, each with distinct features in pronunciation, vocabulary, and grammar \citep{al2018suar}.
-Beyond phonetic and lexical differences, these dialects are intimately linked to region-specific proverbs, traditional expressions, and patterns of social interaction, forming a fundamental part of ordinary conversation.
-While essential, these features are rarely incorporated into existing language resources or evaluation tools \citep{ayash2025, Mousi2024}.
-Therefore, there is growing academic interest in exploring ways to enable the proper interpretation of such dialectal and cultural features in computational models.
+Saudi Arabia exemplifies this challenge with its rich landscape of regional dialects.
+These dialects are not merely linguistic variants, but embody unique cultural practices, idiomatic expressions, and proverbs critical to authentic communication \citep{al2018suar}.
+Despite this profound linguistic and cultural diversity, existing Arabic natural language processing (NLP) benchmarks and large language models (LLMs) training data largely overlook these fine-grained Saudi dialectal and cultural nuances \citep{ayash2025saudiculture, Baly2023}.
+Therefore, models struggle to interpret local identity, leading to significant performance gaps and potentially biases against underrepresented languages.

+{To address this critical gap and rigorously assess LLMs' cultural and linguistic competence in this domain, we introduce \texttt{Absher}, a novel, comprehensive, and first-of-its-kind benchmark. \texttt{Absher} offers an evaluation framework built on a curated dataset of authentic Saudi dialectal content, sourced from diverse regions across the Kingdom.
+It comprises $18,564$ multiple-choice questions, systematically generated to cover six distinct categories: Meaning, True/False, Fill-in-the-Blank, Contextual Usage, Cultural Interpretation, and Location Recognition.
+This multi-faceted design facilitates a deep, granular assessment of LLMs' capabilities that moves beyond superficial linguistic understanding toward genuine cultural competence}.